ABSA International

 The authors say: “This review article aims to comprehensively describe the etiology, epidemiology, pathophysiology, clinical features, diagnostic methods, and the latest novel therapeutics in the management of COVID-19.”

-Variants of Concern (NEW 3/7, Website, Regulatory)
+Variants of Concern (Website, Regulatory)

 ECDC